 In a situation where weight, bulk, and extra accessories are not as important, this filter may be a good choice and will definitely be a serviceable option for ensuring clean drinking water in camp or in an emergency.
 I could see this filter being effective for car and RV camping, rafting or canoe trips, and emergency preparedness.
 The pressurized siphon action of this filter significantly reduces the need to pump continually when pumping several liters or gallons of water, which means less arm fatigue.

 The fact that you need to initially prime this filter and then always store it with a half-inch of water is concerning to me.
-If you are like me, and you hate reading directions, you may find yourself having to purchase an expensive replacement filter right way.
-With so many lightweight, small volume, easy to use and affordable ways to filter water in the backcountry, I do not feel that Lifesaver has improved upon the concept with this product.
+If you are like me, and you hate reading directions, you may find yourself having to purchase an expensive replacement filter right away.
+With so many lightweight, small volume, easy-to-use, and affordable ways to filter water in the backcountry, I do not feel that Lifesaver has improved upon the concept with this product.
 It does the job for sure, and the pump canister-pressurizing feature does eliminate the need for the constant pumping required with other filters, but this product feels over-designed and more complicated than necessary.